luizphillippe/sesam-time-domain-examples/response-reconstruction/Readme.md

 # Sesam Response Reconstruction examples
 This folder contains a tutorial with an accompanying Jupyter Notebook for the new Sesam Time Domain Response Reconstruction workflow.
-This workflow has been specifically created to run analyses on [Floating Offhsore Wind](https://www.dnv.com/software/services/software-to-design-floating-wind-turbine-support-structures/) sub-structures, and offers significant savings both in terms of analysis time and file storage requirements compared with a full time history analysis.
+This workflow has been specifically created to run analyses on [Floating Offshore Wind](https://www.dnv.com/software/services/software-to-design-floating-wind-turbine-support-structures/) sub-structures, and offers significant savings both in terms of analysis time and file storage requirements compared with a full time history analysis.

 **_Note:_ This tutorial is work in progress, and is based on unrealeased software, which is currently in beta testing.**